bestsoftever/NoIf/README.md

 # NoIf

-Write easier to understand code.
+Write easier to understand code!
-Or at least try to avoid throwing exceptions in case of errors and using `if` or `catch` statements to check if a happy path can be continued.
+- Stop using exceptions to represent errors - return `Result<T>` from all methods.
+- Implement flow as a chain of methods and focus on happy path, instead of exception handling.

 # Features